 Read: The users and see the files, as well as folders but the execution is not possible with this permission.

 Write: If you own the writing permission, you can create a new one and also modify the available ones.

 Immediately the changes will be effective.
 And if the particular file or folder finds any unauthorized access to it, it will ask for the administrative credentials.

-The handful of steps provides a good security to your special and significant files and folders from unauthorized access.
+The handful of steps provides good security to your special and significant files and folders from unauthorized access.
 The user permission feature of Windows 10 really puts everyone in amazement as the files and folders are made so safe.
 What are you still thinking about?
-Give it a try and see for yourself how wonderful this feature works and how safe are your significant data.
+Give it a try and see for yourself how wonderful this feature works and how safe is your significant data.
 And listen; tell us how it was using the user permission feature in Windows 10.